RT Cunningham

 Written on Mar 9, 2026

 Several backup utilities exist for Linux distributions.
 I'm sure there's similar software for Windows, but I don't use Windows enough to care.
-Although there are automated applications to back things up on a schedule, I don't use them.
-I don't use "Timeshift" even though it's highly recommended.
+I don't use automated backup applications that run on a schedule.
+I don't use "Timeshift" even though it's recommended.
 I keep everything important stored on portable drives and cloud services.

 Image Backups